Quantock Hills, Somersetshire, late October 1848

 “Good afternoon,” Kate replied quietly, considering a quick retreat.
 I think he tried to steal my dog last year, now he has an eye on Misty.

 Several shabby children jogged from the forest laden with sticks.
 Some adults rounded the wagons.
-For a hot disturbing heartbeat Kate felt rather trapped, but then she sat to attention with shoulders back, head high, riding cane held ready to use as a weapon.
+For a hot disturbing heartbeat Kate felt rather trapped, surrounded, but then she sat to attention with shoulders back, head high, riding cane held ready to use as a weapon.
 I’m not the girl I was last year.
 I’m a young lady now – fifteen in January.
 And mounted on a tall strong horse.
 I’ll not be taken advantage of!
 She glanced sidelong at the adults, keeping a firm rein while her mount skipped a bit as the children passed with a few small scruffy dogs.
 Misty snorted and settled, then knickered.

 “Miss Kate!” the young man said in an odd accent of French and some other tongue.
 “That’s it, isn’t it?
 You sing and play guitar?
 Ah, non!
 Lady Kate, yes?
 You remember me?
 Jacob?”

 Jacob stood on Kate’s left, cradling his bundle of firewood, grinning broadly, the picture of a friendly traveller.
 On Kate’s right lay the caravan where, she knew, the sun-darkened faces of adults stared at her from between their wagons.
 She couldn’t keep her eye on them, and didn’t like it.
-With a pull on the reins, Misty backed a few steps, then with a tap of the cane on her left shoulder, the mare sidestepped, putting Kate off the lane.
+With a pull on the reins, Misty backed a few steps, then with a tap of the cane on her right shoulder, the mare sidestepped, putting Kate off the lane.
 Jacob rotated as Kate settled into her new position.
 She could now turn her head and look down her nose at Jacob while watching everyone at the wagons.

 “We prepare dinner,” Jacob said, his grin never wavering.
 “Join us, please.
 We caught some rabbits.”